wkim116/Jokes/README.md

 - Open Project in Spring Tool Suite
 - Either Run from STS or from the command line with `./mvnw spring-boot:run`
 - open http://localhost:8080
-- You shuold see some sample jokes.
+- You should see some sample jokes.

 ## Complete and Satisfactory